qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/particle-arguments.md

 ## ParticleArgument examples

 Because certain particles (in the table above) require additional data, it is not recommended to spawn a particle without its corresponding data.
-This can result in particles not showing due to missing requirements.
+This can result in particles not shown due to missing requirements.

 ::::danger Example - Show particles at a player's location (without data)